AnthonyCxx/Notes-and-Writeups/C++/Templates/Cracked Stuff.md

 ## Perfectly Generic Function Wrappers
 The following code can take any function with any number of arguments and will return the time it takes to run the function.
-If the return type is not void, then it returns the return value of the called function along with the elapsed time (in that order) as a [std::pair](https://en.cppreference.com/w/cpp/utility/pair).
+If the return type is not void, then it returns the return value of the called function along with the elapsed time (in that order) as a [std::pair](https://en.cppreference.com/w/cpp/utility/pair). <br />

+> Example: `double timePassed = time(myPrintFunction, "print this", " as well as this and this ", 123)`.
 ```C++
 #include <utility>
 #include <functional>